Yakima Valley BMX & Indoor Track

 28-35 Novice: 1, Scott Woodworth (Yakima); 2, Larry Wood (Tieton).

-To 19-year-old Austin Waters of Yakima, the cover photograph on the March edition
+To 19 year old Austin Waters of Yakima, the cover photograph on the

-"That's Eric Meyer," he says, pointing to the rider leading the pack in the photo.
+Thats Eric Meyer, he says, pointing to the rider leading the pack in

 On the national BMX amateur circuit, those are elite riders.